 Fasting has numerous health benefits, possibly due to ancestral eating patterns.
 Early hunter-gatherer humans would go for longer periods of time without eating than we do in the modern day, and the body might have used these periods to ‘clean’ itself of toxins and potentially dangerous mutated cells.
 As well as this cleaning system, when the body goes into fasting mode, it switches from using food as fuel to using ketones, which the body makes by metabolizing fat stores.
 We can still trigger these responses through fasting, for results such as weight loss.

-There are many different types of intermittent fasting.
+There are many different types of intermittent fasting, such as 5:2 diet and 16:8 diet.
 Here, we’ll cover everything you need to know about alternate day fasting in particular, including the potential benefits and risks.

 What is alternate day fasting?